ariok/BWWalkthrough/README.md

 creating the ~~infamous~~ parallax effect.

 ## Custom Animations
-Each page of the walkthrough receives information about its normalized offset position implementing the protocol **BWWalkthroughPage**, so you can extend the prebuilt animations adding your super custom animations depending on this value (here is a simple example)
+Each page of the walkthrough receives information about its normalized offset position implementing the protocol **BWWalkthroughPage**, so you can extend the prebuilt animations adding your super-custom-shiny-woah™ animations depending on this value (here is a simple example)

     func walkthroughDidScroll(position: CGFloat, offset: CGFloat) {
         var tr = CATransform3DIdentity